simonmichael/hledger/hledger/doc/commands.m4.md

 Many hledger users edit their journals directly with a text editor, or generate them from CSV.
-For more interactive data entry, there is the `add` command, which prompts interactively on the console for new transactions, and appends them to the journal file (existing transactions are not changed).
+For more interactive data entry, there is the `add` command, which prompts interactively on the console for new transactions, and appends them to the journal file (if there are multiple `-f FILE` options, the first file is used.)
+Existing transactions are not changed.
 This is the only hledger command that writes to the journal file.

 To use it, just run `hledger add` and follow the prompts.